lasselian/sshmate/README.md

 - `d` to delete a connection
 - `q` to quit

-Your connections are saved in `~/.config/sshmate/connections.json` — not in the project folder, so nothing sensitive ends up on GitHub.
+Your connections are saved in `~/.config/sshmate/connections.json`

 ## Requirements

 - Python 3.8+
-- An SSH client (you already have one)
+- An SSH client